Single — Communication — Lesson 3

 1. Stop What You’re Doing

-As you’ll learn more in the Primitive Brain track, women’s brain structure allows for us to be able to access several parts of the brain simultaneously and therefore make us fabulous multi-taskers.
+Women’s brain structure allows for us to be able to access several parts of the brain simultaneously and therefore make us fabulous multi-taskers.
 Men on the other hand, reside in one hemisphere of the brain at a time and make you much less skilled in this area and we know it.
 Put away your cell phone, stop looking at your watch and be in the moment.
-Why do you think that women pay hundreds of dollars an hour for me to listen to them?
+Why do you think that women pay hundreds of dollars an hour for a therapist to listen to them?
 Because they aren’t getting it anywhere else and they want undivided focus and presence.
 By doing this, the benefit for you is that we will feel heard the first time and are less likely to repeat ourselves.
 You should also know that women release very powerful brain chemicals when in the midst of conversation.
 You want that feel-good chemistry to flow in your presence.

 2. Be Here and Now